Questions? Call or Text: (520) 544-7700

 as the Corona virus outbreak continues to evolve and improve, we are changing some protocols in order to provide in-person veterinary visits and keep the health and safety of our clients and staff as a top priority.

 To keep up to date with changes, download our app, IRAH Pet Connect.
 You can text directly from the app, request appointments, medication refills, and get notifications about upcoming changes.

 Dependent upon our staff availability, we may prioritize ill patient appointments over wellness appointments, and of course, always emergencies first.
 We may call to reschedule wellness appointments, elective anesthetic procedures or follow-up lab work if appropriate.
 Thank you for your continued support during this time of stress.

 Cleaning & Disinfecting

-We have always actively cleaned and disinfected all areas of the hospital, but we have increased these efforts over the past week.
+We have always actively cleaned and disinfected all areas of the hospital, but we have increased these efforts.
 Our lobby will be sanitized regularly, especially high-touch surfaces.
 We will also continue sanitizing exam rooms between patient visits.

 Cancelling Your Pet’s Appointment

 If you cannot keep your pet’s scheduled appointment, please call us with as much notice as possible, so that we have the opportunity to see another sick pet at that time.